Heineken® AR Cheers Campaign

 Detecting Multiple Logos

-After training the intial dataset for a hundred thousand iterations I ran it through some test videos and immediately noticed some issues.
+After training the initial dataset for a hundred thousand iterations I ran it through some test videos and immediately noticed some issues.
 With all of our training data primarily being single objects, the model had no exposure detecting multiple logos at the same time.
 Good news was that there was already a pipeline set up for generating fake-real data, making the solution as simple as capturing, and labeling, more photos with a focus of presenting as many permutations of the bottles and glasses we could.

 Limiting False Positives